Detecting and determining preserved measures and integrals of birational maps: Concluding remarks

 \section{Concluding remarks}

-We have proposed a systematic approach to search for the preserved measures and integrals of a rational map and applied it to a number of examples.
-The method is based on the use of Darboux polynomials.
+We have proposed an approach based on the Jacobian factor ansatz to search for the preserved measures and integrals of a birational map and applied it to a number of examples.
+The approach uses Darboux polynomials.
 We have shown that the method can be used to both determine and detect measures and integrals.
 Some of the examples have required the use of relatively large computer memory space and computational time.
+The complexity of the method is composed of those of the following main steps \begin{enumerate} \item Compute the Jacobian determinant of the map that is analysed \item Factor the Jacobian determinant \item Calculate the corresponding Darboux polynomial \end{enumerate} These three items all have well known complexity measures when there are no free parameters.
+For maps of $\mathbb{R}^n$ they all typically have complexity $\mathcal{O}(n^3)$.
+However, the situation becomes more difficult to analyse when there are free parameters involved, also because it is not clear to us exactly which algorithms are used internally in Maple or whether the complexity can be quantified in general.
+Experience shows that the computation time in our experiments can have large variations from case to case.
+It is also important to notice that the bottle neck for these computations often seems to be memory usage rather than computational complexity.

+In this paper Examples 1,2,3,6,7,8 could all be computed on a laptop/desktop computer, but Examples 4,9, and 10 needed more power and memory and were solved on a supercomputer.